MarcRosellH/BranchingPolicies/README.md

 We can distiguish the next branches:
 ### Master and Develop Branches
-In the Git Flow structure, these two branches are paraller and infinite, since their creation at the beginning of the project until its end.
-The master branch is only updated with the main stable versions of the project.
+In the Git Flow structure, these two branches are parallel and infinite, since their creation at the beginning of the project until its end.
+The master branch is **only updated with the main stable versions** of the project.
 ![develop-and-master](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/master-develop.png?raw=true)

 ### Feature Branches
 The feature branches are where the developers work on their own respective fields and tasks to develop different parts of the release in which the whole team is working.
-It is needed for these branches to keep updated with all the progress done in the develop branch, to avoid problems while merging.
+It is needed for these branches to **keep updated** with all the progress done in the develop branch, to avoid problems while merging.

 ![feature](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/feature.png?raw=true)